theognis1002/go-render-cheap/README.md

 - Continue processing remaining services if one fails
 - Display detailed error messages for each failed operation
 - Show success messages for each successful operation
+- Save all output to timestamped log files

 ## Environment Variables